 The pattern of functional decline in individuals at the end of life varies, depending on a person's diagnosis.
 In dementia, the decline may be inconsistent over a long period of time.
 SLPs need to understand the process of dying to understand the emotional and psychological issues faced by their patients and patients' family members.
 The wishes of the patient and family are paramount when considering end-of-life issues, and the role of the SLP extends only as far as the patient or family wishes.
 What the SLP may think is best for the patient clinically may not always be accepted as best for the patient's quality of life.
 The document, 2004-2005 Ethics, Rights, and Responsibilities Standards of the Joint Commission on Accreditation of Healthcare Organizations, addresses this issue in Standard RI.2.80.

 Views of the natural aging process and acceptance of disability vary by culture.
 Cultural views and preferences may not be consistent with medical approaches typically used in the U.S. health care system, but must be recognized and respected.
 The clinician approaches clinical interactions with cultural humility and demonstrates sensitivity to social and cultural influences when sharing potential treatment recommendations and outcomes.
 See end-of-life issues in speech-language pathology (ASHA, n.d.).

-See the Treatment: Swallowing section of the dementia evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+See the Service Delivery section of the Dementia Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.